Establishing trust in quantum computations: Results

 Randomized compilation is defined on circuits with a particular structure, but we do not require $c$ to have that structure.
 So to implement randomized compilation on a circuit $c$, we first construct a circuit

 that is logically equivalent to $c$, meaning that $\mathcal{U}(\tilde{c}) = \mathcal{U}(c)$, where each $e_i$ layer contains only two-qubit gates that are Clifford and self-inverse, and each $l_i$ layer contains only single-qubit gates.
 Layers are allowed to be empty.
-Constructing a circuit of this form is always possible, as the set of all single-qubit gates along with any entangling gate forms a universal gate set \cite{Brylinski2002-tl}.
+Constructing a circuit of this form is always possible, as the set of all single-qubit gates along with any entangling gate forms a universal gate set \cite{Brylinski2002-tl}, and it is efficient for any circuit in which all gates interact $k$ or fewer qubits for some constant $k$ (e.g., any circuit containing only one- and two-qubit gates).
 Note that $c$ may already have this form, in which case we can set $\tilde{c}=c$.
 This is the case in our simulations (reported below) and in the schematic of our method in Fig.~\ref{fig:circuits}B.